joshuacassidygrant/reaction-counter/README.md

 2. Give it user and bot token oAuth scope for the following: channels:history, channels:join, channels:read, commands, groups:history, groups:read, im:history, im:read, incoming-webhook, mpim:history, mpim:read, reactions:read, users: read
 3. Set up an oAuth token and a signing secret (from Basic Information) and include that in a .env file for SLACK_BOT_TOKEN, SLACK_SIGNING_SECRET in the root of the project (see example file).
 4. Set up a bot user from App Home.
 5. The bot should now show up in your Slack group.
-Invite it to all channels you with to count by @ing it.
+Invite it to all channels you want to count by @ing it.

 ## OPERATION